2008 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 2008 Half Dollar Value

-The 2008 Kennedy half dollar marks a historic turning point as the final year of regular circulation production, with Philadelphia and Denver mints each producing just 1,700,000 coins – the lowest mintage for circulation strikes in the entire Kennedy series.
+The 2008 Kennedy half dollar holds a unique place in American coin history.
+It is the last year the Philadelphia and Denver mints produced Kennedy half dollars intended for regular circulation, with each facility striking just 1,700,000 coins — the lowest mintage for circulation strikes in the entire Kennedy series, even lower than the long-celebrated 1970-D.

 2008 Half Dollar Value By Variety